Caring For The Older Dog

 Other reasons for incontinence are hormones oestrogen in females and testosterone in males, these can affect a dog's ability to control the urethral sphincter which is muscular tissue near the base of the bladder.
 The sphincter acts as a valve, and age weakens it.

 The production of these hormones naturally decreases as a dog's ages, which is why this type of old dogs' incontinence may start as the dog reaches its senior period.
 Of course, castrated and spayed dogs are far more prone to this type of problem, as the hormones are created through the reproductive organs which in females are the ovaries and in males the testicles.
 These are removed during neutering, therefore, increasing the likelihood of incontinence as the dog ages.

 Spayed or neutered dogs are more likely to develop the condition because their reproductive organs (which are responsible for the production of hormones) have been removed.
 More than 20% of spayed females are affected with urinary incontinence.
 Early neutering is one of the main reasons dogs become incontinent.
 There is a medical term for it "Spay Incontinence".

 Both male and female dogs can also be affected, with medium to large breeds being more prone to the problem.
 The number of cases is likely to increase with the growing number of older dogs, advances in geriatric veterinary care and a significant amount of time pets spend indoors

 An age-worn sphincter can also be the cause of incontinence.
 Both the above problems are curable Some medications and ailments can cause the dog to drink more water and be unable to hold it in its bladder.
 These include Cushing’s Disease and Diabetes, steroids and diuretics can also trigger this condition.

-Make sure you groom gently and carefully and be mindful of the possible damage you may cause.
+Make sure you groom gently and carefully and be mindful of the possible lumps or scabs.
 Sometimes a gentle massage can help painful and aching joints.

 ©Stan Rawlinson January 2011